Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pulmonary Embolus.md

 Haemodynamically stable PE treatment:
 -   Empirical anticoagulation – according to the HAS-BLED score, low bleeding risk patients will need anticoagulation to prevent extension of the clot.
 	- Enoxaparin/clexane (LMWH) used initially.
 NOACs can also be used.
 	- NOACs or warfarin is used as a more long-term agent.
-Warfarin is better in renal failure patients.
+Warfarin is better in renal failure patients and those with antiphospholipid syndrome
 -   IVC filter – is indicated in patients who have anticoagulation contraindicated
 -   No thrombolysis